heavywater/knife-table/README.md

 `knife table set new feature`

-This will create a new working branch named 'WIP-new_feature'.
-The prefix for the branch defaults to 'WIP-' but can be modified using the `-p` option.
-If it is known what cookbooks will be modified, you can provide them while
+This will create a new working branch named 'new_feature'.
+A default prefix can be added the branch name via the `-p` option.
+If it is known what cookbooks will be modified, you can provide them while setting:
-setting:

 `knife table set -c iptables,mysql new feature`

+### Order

+Once the code has been updated, tested and is ready for review, the order can be placed which will create a new pull request:

+`knife table order`

 ### Service